 - Tablecloths can often be rented for affordable prices, or found in bulk online.
 Get a hand steamer & make sure you steam well ahead.

 - Spray paint old bottles - wine, beer or otherwise - with your colors to put flower stems in!
 You can do all kinds of colors and sheens and really make it unique.
-You can use them as centerpieces, and even paint table numbers on them.
+You can use them as centerpieces, and even paint all the table numbers on them.

 - Mason jars are an old favorite.
 Fill them with your farm flowers or faux stems & bunches for a cute rustic centerpiece.
 You could also put fairly lights in them, or battery tea lights/candles.
 Try adding ribbon or lace.